 More companies than ever before are using open source and collaborative development, or shared R&D, to create the infrastructure on top of which they can take innovative products and services to market faster.
 This is creating in most companies a new role dedicated to managing shared R&D through collaboration with industry peers.
-This requires in-depth knowledge of the hundreds of open source projects available; when it make sense to create a new project and how to do so; what open and technical governance practices should be followed; and what license compliance guidelines need to be understood; among many other topics.
+This requires in-depth knowledge of the hundreds of open source projects available; when it make sense to create a new project and how to do so; what open and technical governance practices should be followed; among many other topics.

 The Linux Foundation Collaboration Summit is the annual meeting place for the world’s largest open source projects to come together and explore the latest information on how to start, build or participate in collaborative development.
 From AllSeen Alliance to OpenDaylight, Xen Project, Cloud Foundry, Node.js and many more, this is where open source business leaders and technologists can advance their company’s open source strategy.